-- 1 The imported osgb data is model data.
-To import oblique photography data, please use the "Oblique Photography" function. - (2) Import version description: SketchUp supports up to version 2022; fbx format supports up to version 2020. - 3 For the first import of the rvt format model, you need to be in a networked state and apply for permission from the server. - The tif file is imported with the mapping render level, the smaller the value, the clearer the mapping; the larger the value, the blurrier the mapping. - (5) DEM is digital elevation model, which enable the digital simulation of ground terrain from limited terrain elevation data.
+- 1) The imported osgb data is model data.
+To import oblique photography data, please use the "Oblique Photography" function. - (2) Import version description: SketchUp supports up to version 2023; Revit supports up to version 2024; Fbx format supports up to version 2022. - (3) For the first import of the rvt format model, you need to be in a networked state and apply for permission from the server. - 4) The tif file is imported with the mapping render level, the smaller the value, the clearer the mapping; the larger the value, the blurrier the mapping. - (5) DEM is digital elevation model, which enable the digital simulation of ground terrain from limited terrain elevation data.

-3.2 Imagery Panel
+4.2 Imagery Panel

-3.2.1 Oblique Photograph
+4.2.1 Oblique Photograph